Welcome to today's edition of the Rush 24-7 podcast.

 AP has a story out of Madison, Wisconsin.

-Wisconsin State.
+Wisconsin state.

-Uh The way this is written and the mindset behind this.
+The way this is written and the mindset behind this.

 Wisconsin state workers to begin paying more for their own benefits in August.

-Wisconsin state employees will start paying more for their health care and pension benefits in late August, state officials said yesterday, as a coalition of unions filed a new lawsuit against the Republican plan that strips away.
+Wisconsin state employees will start paying more for their health care and pension benefits in late August, state officials said yesterday, as a coalition of unions filed a new lawsuit against the Republican plan that strips away collective bargaining rights from most public workers.

-and The law also requires that workers pay 12% of their health insurance costs and 5.8% of their pension costs, which amounts to an 8% pay cut on average.
+The law also requires that workers pay 12% of their health insurance costs and 5.8% of their pension costs, which amounts to an 8% pay cut on average.

-So paying for your own health care, paying 12 cents of every health care dollar.
+So paying for your own health care, paying 12 cents of every healthcare dollar, which is a steal of a deal.

-So being forced to pay 12 cents of every dollar for your health coverage.
+So being forced to pay 12 cents of every dollar for your health coverage and 5.8% of your pension cost is now a pay cut.

-Aw, not a dry eye, folks.
+Oh, not a dry eye, folks.

-Not a dry eye here at the EIB network studios.
+Not a dry eye here at the EIB Network Studios.

 Why, we can't believe how tough it's going to be for these Wisconsin state workers.